liii-p/trivia-app/README.md

 QuestionCard.tsx is being called by Menu.tsx when notActive is true (which occurs when the user clicks the "Start" button).

+---------------------- 19/08/2024

+After completing the MVP for the frontend, I have decided to venture into creating the backend myself to learn how to build an api and use CI/CD with Azure.
+See the "What I'm currently working on" section further down.

 ### Start menu:

 ### V1.0